Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 }
 ```

-Due to this, it is recommended not to execute code with side effects during the iteration since it might cause it to be closed.
-This is especially important when the developer does not have full control over the side effects, such as when making `Self.GET` calls that might have responses from other apps.
+Due to this, we recommend not to execute code with side effects during the iteration since it might cause it to close.
+This is important when the developer does not have full control over the side effects, such as when making `Self.GET` calls that might have responses from other apps.